-- According to a recent salary survey by the Institution of Chemical Engineers (IChemE), graduate starting salaries are in the region of £29,500.
+- According to a recent salary survey by the Institution of Chemical Engineers (IChemE), graduates earn a median salary of around £28,600.

 Working hours are typically 9am to 5pm, possibly with some extra hours.
 Jobs in processing and manufacturing may involve shift work, including evenings and weekends.